JeremiahKaren/35percent.github.io/_posts/2019-03-02-elephant-shopping-centre-judicial-review-sought.md

 ## Please [donate](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction/)!

-But we must raise at least **£5000** to be able to mount this vital challenge and for that we need your help.
+We must raise at least **£5000** to be able to mount this vital challenge and for that we need your help.
 All funds will go towards the legal costs of the case.
 If we lose the case we will have to pay the other side's costs.
 If we win, we will be able to pay our own lawyers!

 Please [donate to our appeal](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction/), any amount big or small!